 Faculty specialties include cultural theory, biocultural theory, area studies, and historiography, with special emphasis on comparative colonialism, the African diaspora, Native America, and the archaeology of Colonial America and the Caribbean.
 Practical training in field, laboratory, and museum/archaeological conservation methods is available in various courses, including summer field schools/programs.
-The Williamsburg area has unparalleled historical, archaeological and museum resources, as well as opportunities to participate in a wide variety of ongoing research projects.

 Scholars in the Colonial Williamsburg Foundation participate in the Department of Anthropology's graduate program.